 Franco first joined National Instruments in 2005 as director of internal audit.
 This came after he earned his master’s in professional accounting from the University of Texas at Austin in 1995 and gained experience as an audit manager at Ernst & Young and as a controller at a tech start-up.

 In his current role, Franco oversees the company’s external reporting, revenue accounting, and treasury teams.
-His group is central to National Instruments’ success: They manage a sizable amount of the company’s working capital, about $740 million, of which approximately $531 million is cash and cash-equivalents and a portfolio of about $240 million of world-wide trade receivables.
+His group is central to National Instruments’ success: They manage a sizable amount of the company’s working capital, about $740 million, of which about $531 million is cash and cash-equivalents and a portfolio of about $240 million of worldwide trade receivables.

 “Investors will pay a higher multiple for companies that produce timely, accurate reporting—it’s simply a function of being a well-run business.”